What Is Packaging Design and Why Is Packaging Design Important?

-The most common material used in packaging design.
-Corrugated boxes are lightweight, sturdy, durable, and can be recycled.
+Corrugated boxes are the most common material used in packaging design.
+Corrugated boxes are lightweight, sturdy, durable, and recyclable.
 These are all desirable traits when building the packaging for your product.
-If that was not good enough, you can also get the double-walled version which provides even more durability for when you have a larger or heavier product.
+There’s also a double-walled option.
+This provides more durability for larger or heavier products.

-These packages are great for small and lightweight items that are not fragile.
-These are mostly used for clothing, but they have several other possible applications.
-Poly mailers are strong, durable, usually self-sealing, and take up less space than the other options.
+Poly mailers are great packages for small and lightweight items that are not fragile.
+Many retailers use poly mailers to ship clothing.
+They are strong, durable, and often self-sealing.
+This packaging material takes up less space than other packaging options.
 Additionally, you have the option to brand these like you would with the other options.
-If your company is moving into the eCommerce and direct to consumer model, this could be the best option for you.
+If your company is moving into the eCommerce and direct-to-consumer model, this could be the best option for you.

-Tube packaging could be part of envelopes or corrugated boxes, but I wanted to put them here and address them individually because they are often overlooked.
-Tubes do not fit with a lot of products or company brands.
-But where they excel is when they are used for storing and shipping art or alcohol.
-Artists always have multiple sizes of tubes available for any work that needs to be sent out.
-As for alcohol, whenever you buy a good bottle of liquor, it will be packaged in a tube.
+Tube packaging can fall into the envelopes or corrugated boxes categories.
+Tubes do not fit with a lot of products or company brands, however, tubes are excellent for storing and shipping both art and alcohol.
+Artists often have many sizes of tubes available for any work that they need to send.
+As for alcohol, whenever you buy a good bottle of liquor, it is often packaged in a custom, branded tube.

-Bags are a classic option.
-Paper, plastic, and now reusable bags are all part of the package design process for branding.
-There has been a backlash on the use of plastic bags recently, so a lot of brands are moving away from plastic and instead opting for an eco-friendlier option.
-Bags are an easier part of the process because they are only meant to carry the package, and this package already has all of the necessary protection built into it.
+Bags are a classic packaging material.
+Paper, plastic, and reusable bags are part of the package design process for branding.
+Brands are moving away from plastic and instead opting for eco-friendlier options.
+Bags are an easy part of the packaging design process, as they are only intended to carry a package that already has the necessary protection.
 So, the only function of bags is to promote the brand and make the actual product easier to carry.

-Easily put in with compost waste and replenishing the earth.
-Naturally, this means no plastics!
+Easy to add in with compost waste to replenish the earth.
+This means no plastics!

-Encase your products in entirely recycled materials.
-Paper is the best-known recycled material, but the market for reclaimed plastic is growing and expanding every year.
+Encase your products in recycled materials.
+Paper is the best-known recycled material, but reclaimed plastic is also popular.

-As the demand for plastic is declining, the call for different types of reusable packaging is increasing.
+Demand for different types of reusable packaging is increasing.
 From bags to totes, reusable packing is on the rise and in demand.
-This is a trend that will continue so start making plans now for how and when you want to implement this in your packaging design.

 Take a look at our Best Packaging Design Guide for more tips on successful packaging design.